Kaimodo/Screeps_kAI2/README.md

 Tryed to integrate Slack-Messages.
 It' won't work as for now. some error with XMLHttpRequest.

 ## Console Commands
-  Commands are defined in Consolecommands.st
+  Commands are defined in Consolecommands.ts
   Test if they work by typing in
   ```bash
   cc.test()
   ```
   in the Console.

+## This is all WIP and there will be no guarantee that commited code is working ;)

+# Origin from here:
 # Screeps Typescript Starter

 Screeps Typescript Starter is a starting point for a Screeps AI written in Typescript.
 It provides everything you need to start writing your AI whilst leaving `main.ts` as empty as possible.